 ☐ Picture of documents in the Parent Resource Center or the front office and date of picture taken

 □ Other

 ACCESSIBILITY

-□ The document is in a language or languages parents can understand. □ The document is in a format that parents can understand.
+☐ The document is in a language or languages parents can understand. ☐ The document is in a format that parents can understand.

-To the extent practicable, the district and schools must provide opportunities for the informed participation of parents and family members, including those who have limited English proficien with disabilities, and of migratory children.
-Excerpt from Section 1116(f) and Section 1116(e)(5)
+To the extent practicable, the district and schools must provide opportunities for the informaticipation of parents and family members, including those who have limited English p with disabilities, and of migratory children.
+Excerpt from Section 1116(f) and Section 11 roficiency,

 SCHOOL-PARENT COMPACT Signatures and Dates

-□ Signed and dated by the child's teacher or school representative (Recommended for homeroom teacher to be the school representative) □ Signed and dated by parent □ Signed and dated by student the
+□ Signed and dated by the child's teacher or school representative (Recommended for the homeroom teacher to be the school representative) □ Signed and dated by parent □ Signed and dated by student

-Signatures and dates may be on a separate signature sheet or a section of the School-Parent Compact.
-A sampling of signed compacts including all required signatures prior to November 1 should be used as documentation to evidence one of the requirements for multiple methods of distribution.
-School signatures do not have to be original.
+Signatures and dates may be on a separate signature sheet or a section of the School-Par Compact.
+A sampling of signed compacts including all required signatures prior to Nove should be used as documentation to evidence one of the requirements for multiple method distribution.
+School signatures do not have to be original. ember 1

 This checklist was reviewed by the following school and district representatives:

 School Representative's Name:

-Title/Role:
+Title/Role: -

-Signature:
+Signature: -

 Date:

 District Representative's Name:

 Title/Role:

-Signature:
+Signature: -

 Date: